 Stage C: A person who already has, or who has had in the past, heart failure symptoms, which have to do with structural heart disease

 Stage D: A person who has end-stage heart disease; this is the most serious stage

 Only people in stages C and D are already in heart failure.
-There is a separate set of guidelines for the management of these people, called the New York Heart Association functional classification, which should not be confused with this staging method.
+There is an additional set of categories for the management of these people, called the New York Heart Association functional classification, which should not be confused with the ACCF/AHA staging method.